Types and Causes of Male Incontinence

 • Diabetes or neurodegenerative diseases (Alzheimer's for example).

-As you can see, the cause of male can depend on many factors.
-Therefore, it's important to get a good assessment of your particular situation so you can get the right treatment.
-We'd recommend seeking a proper diagnosis from your doctor.
+As the cause of male incontinence can depend on many factors, it's important to get a good assessment of your individual situation so you can get the right treatment.
+We would recommend seeking a proper diagnosis from your doctor if you believe you are living with male incontinence.

 Common types of male incontinence

-Below are some descriptions of the common types urinary in men.
-That being said, it’s always better to consult a doctor if you think you might be suffering with incontinence.
-If you’re interested in learning more about how this condition can affect both men and women, you can read our guide to types of urinary incontinence in adults.
+There are several types of in men, some more common than others.
+While you should visit your doctor if you believe you are living with male incontinence, you can use our guide below as an overview before your appointment.
+If you are interested in learning more about how incontinence can affect both men and women, you can read our guide to types of urinary incontinence in adults

 1. Urge incontinence

-Urge incontinence is also known as an "overactive bladder" and it's the most common type of urine leakage in men.
-Urge is when you experience a sudden urge to urinate but can't hold it in until you reach a toilet.
+Urge incontinence is also known as an "overactive bladder" and it's the most common type of men’s bladder leakage.
+Urge incontinence is when you experience a sudden urge to urinate but can't hold it in until you reach a toilet.
 You may need to urinate more than 4 to 8 times a day, as well as several times during the night.
-This is often linked to an enlarged prostate or the aftermath of surgery.
+This type of male is often linked to an enlarged or the aftermath of prostate surgery.

 2. Stress incontinence

 If coughing, sneezing, laughing or lifting heavy weights usually results in urine leakage, you may be dealing with stress incontinence.
-Male stress is most common in those who've recently had surgery.
+Male stress incontinence is most common in those who've recently had prostate surgery though it is not limited to people recovering from this procedure.

 3. Dribbling after urination

-'After dribble' is when a few drops of urine leak after you've been to the toilet, even if you've 'waited and shaken'.
-There are two types of men experience; post-micturition dribble and terminal dribble.
-After dribble happens because the bladder doesn't empty completely while you urinate.
-Instead, the urine accumulates in the tube leading from your bladder.
-Common after dribble causes are an enlarged or weakened pelvic floor muscles.
-To strengthen those , be sure to read our guide to pelvic floor exercises for men.
+'After-dribble' is when a few drops of urine leak after you've been to the toilet, even if you've 'waited and shaken'.
+There are two types of after-dribble men experience; post-micturition dribble and terminal dribble.
+This type of men’s bladder leakage happens because the bladder doesn't empty completely while you urinate, instead, the urine accumulates in the tube leading from your bladder.
+Common after-dribble causes are an enlarged prostate or weakened .
+To strengthen those pelvic floor muscles, and help prevent in men, be sure to read our guide to pelvic floor exercises for men

 4. Overflow incontinence